Some Savannah teachers concerned about not getting tax refunds

 There is no official statement from the school district at this point, but it is known that hundreds and hundreds of other employees have had their returns processed this year and received refunds without issue.
 The district is apparently reaching out to the IRS and even to the Social Security Administration.

-We also contacted the IRS but were told they could not comment on individual taxpayer returns.
+WSAV also contacted the IRS but was told they could not comment on individual taxpayer returns.